 Factors inhibiting engagement.
 It is equally important to understand and address factors inhibiting engagement.
 You could develop an understanding of these factors through workforce surveys, focus groups, blogs, or exit interviews with departing workforce members.

 Compensation and recognition.
 Compensation and recognition systems should be matched to your work systems.
-To be effective, compensation and recognition might be tied to demonstrated skills.
+Recognition can include monetary and nonmonetary, formal and informal, and individual and group mechanisms.
+To be effective, compensation and recognition might include promotions and bonuses tied to performance, demonstrated skills, skills acquired, adaptation to new work systems and culture, and other factors.
 Approaches might also include profit sharing; mechanisms for expressing simple “thank yous”; rewards for exemplary team or unit performance; and linkage to student or other customer engagement measures, achievement of organizational strategic objectives, or other key organizational objectives.